-The Montessori method is just one path of many, but my motivation for sharing it is because I truly believe it can provide inspiration for all of us as parents.
+My motivation for sharing our Montessori-at-home journey is because I truly believe it can provide inspiration for all of us as parents.
 Its greatest inspiration for me has been in terms of respect.

 It’s not that respect wasn’t already a pillar of our parenting before we discovered Montessori, but this journey has helped me deepen what that means and how to practice it from birth.
 When we only ever think of babies in the context of being dependent on us from one diaper change and feeding to the next, we can overlook little moments in-between where they take the lead and teach us something in turn, thus transforming our role as parent.